GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Holdings: Interment cards for individuals, and also lot cards.
+These will not be photocopied, but the information will be provided verbally.
 As of August 1, 2003 the cards can no longer be examined by visitors to the Albany Diocesan Cemetery Office located at St. Agnes Cemetery in Menands.
-It has records for the following seven cemeteries in Albany Co. and Rensselaer Co.
+It has records for the following ten cemeteries in Albany Co. and Rensselaer Co.
 Records for the three cemeteries in Rensselaer Co. were maintained by St. Mary's Cemetery (in Troy) until 2 Jan 2004.

 ALBANY COUNTY